asmacdo/operator-sdk/website/content/en/docs/proposals/leader-for-life.md

+---
-# Leader for Life Proposal for Operator SDK
+title: Leader for Life Proposal for Operator SDK
+linkTitle: Leader for Life
+---

 Implementation Owner: